ogradyc01/GoldenCheetah/UG_Side-Bar_Activities-view.md

 * `Find Intervals...` - explained in the separate section below
 * `Sort Intervals` - sorts the intervals 'by starting time'
 ***
-* `Zoom to interval / Zoom out` - shows the interval in detail and the full ride in the 'Main View' - 'Activity' chart
+* `Zoom to interval / Zoom out` - shows the interval in detail and the full activity in the 'Main View' - 'Activity' chart

 ![Intervals - Zoom](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/SideBar_Activities_Intervals_Zoom.gif)